 Thanks, Mom!
 I’ll always think of you when I stuff these adorable tomatoes!

 This stuffed tomato salad is a classic.
 Once the fresh, vine-ripened tomatoes were washed and hollowed, I cubed the inside filling.
 I mixed it with cucumbers, corn kernels, sliced peppers, celery, mayonnaise and sandwich spread.
 I seasoned it and refrigerated the stuffed tomatoes for a few hours.
 They were a great "make ahead" salad or a meal in itself.
+This is an AsianInAmericamag recipe.
+Serves 2 to 4 as a side.

 - cucumber - 1 large